The 25 Cheapest U.S. Cities to Live In

 5. Amarillo, Texas

-It's also encouraging that Amarillo's economy has bounced back comparatively well since the short-but-sharp recession of 2020.
-For example, the metro area's unemployment rate of 3.6% stands well below the national rate of 4.8%.
+It's also encouraging that Amarillo's economy has bounced back well since the short-but-sharp recession of two years ago.
+For example, the metro area's unemployment rate of 3.1% stands below the national rate of 4.8%.
+Major employers include Tyson Foods, CNS Pantex and BSA Health System.

 4. Jackson, Mississippi